2.1 AO cycle

 AstroSat is operated in a pre-planned manner i.e proposers are not present at Mission Operations Complex during the execution of their observations.
 Thus, all observations must be specified in full details in advance.

-- The percentage of observing time for executing AO proposals during October 2018 – September 2019 is 85% and is termed as fourth AO cycle.
+- The percentage of observing time for executing AO proposals during April to September 2017 is ~35% and is termed as second AO cycle.

-- Out of 85%, 65% time is exclusive for Indian proposers as Principal Investigators (PIs) to utilise AstroSat observatory time.
+- This 35% time is exclusive for Indian proposers as Principal Investigators (PIs) to utilise AstroSat observatory time.
 They could be interested researchers, scientists and astronomy community at large, involved in scientific research in the field of astronomy and are equipped to submit proposals as Principal Investigators (PIs) for specific target observations with necessary scientific and technical justification and can analyse the data, if the target is observed based on approvals.
-In addition, 20% of the time is for international proposers from the global astronomy community.

 - All the selected AO proposals will be inserted into the observing schedule.
 However, few observations approved in this AO cycle may be scheduled outside of the above period, in case there is operations requirement, which will be provided by AstroSat Mission.